17+ Most Epic Super Bowl QR Code Ads and More

 Running sweepstakes events helps firms enhance sales and exposure by creating a limited-time-only TV commercial and gaining customers’ attention.

-Because they operate an event based on a set of mechanics that every spectator must follow, it might be challenging to find a tool to run one.
+Because they operate an event based on a set of mechanics that every spectator must follow, it can be difficult to find a tool to run such an event.

 But with QR codes, running one can be made easier.

-Depending on the time of day, you can either set a prize based on the number of scans made or a ticket that appears.
+Depending on the time of day, you can either set a prize based on the number of scans made or on the number of tickets that appear.

 By integrating its use, you can try various approaches to register for the current promotions and increase your chance of winning.